Stacked Enchiladas - New Mexico Style

 Sauce Directions:

-2. While the onions are cooking mix the chile powder and water until they are completely blended and smooth, set aside.
+2. While the onions are cooking mix the chili powder and water until they are completely blended and smooth, set aside.

 4. Return the pan to the heat and bring the sauce to a small simmer, stirring constantly as it begins to thicken.
 Reduce the heat to low, and cook for 3-5 minutes.
 Adjust seasons to your liking.